miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

     * **Rationale:** This title is highly engaging, leverages a unique concept from the text ("Strange Loop Perfected"), and clearly articulates the powerful outcome ("Anti-Regression Immune System").
 It's both intriguing and technically descriptive, with a strong, keyword-rich filename.

 ---
-## Unveiling the Story: Key Themes & Suggested Subheadings:

-## The Nexus Moment: Designing an Anti-Regression Wayfaring System
-### Beyond the Black Box: Local AI, Transparency, and the DOM X-Ray Vision

----
 ## Book Potential Analysis:

 * **Strengths as Book Fodder:**